Grief is agony.

 close family member has died, you do not need to be more specific than

-that is many cases.
+that in many cases.

 Emptiness

-lost a much loved cat, it is inevitable that you will feel a gaping void
+lose a much loved cat, it is inevitable that you will feel a gaping void

-CKD because you were
+CKD, because you were

-rest anyway, but if time is lying heavy on your hands, try to do little things each day that occupy your mind a little,
+need a rest anyway, but if time is lying heavy on your hands, try to do

 even if they are still focused on your cat - some people have found it